veerapendyala/Cloud-Domain-Assesment/README.md

 Multi stage ADO pipeline to
 - Provision a VM in Azure cloud
 - Install tomcat into VM
+- Build Application - into a war file
 - Deploy a war file into Tomcat server